Butter Basics

-I’ve always had a love-hate relationship with butter.
-The rich, creamy taste is undeniably delicious, but as someone who is lactose intolerant, it often leaves me feeling bloated and uncomfortable.
+I have always had conflicting feelings about butter.
+Its rich, creamy taste is undeniably delicious, but as someone with lactose intolerance, it often leaves me feeling bloated and uncomfortable.

 That got me thinking – just how much lactose is actually in butter?
 In this article, we’ll dive into the composition of butter, explore the levels of lactose in different dairy products, and discover the factors that can affect lactose levels in butter.